dannycobussen/roger_style_guide/README.md

 `roger generate component NAME`

-will generate this structure in your components path:
+will generate this structure in your components path by default:
 ```
 NAME.html.erb
 _NAME.html.erb
 _NAME.scss
 ```

+If you have a `PROJECT_PATH/lib/component_template` directory it will use that.
+This makes it easier to use custom templates.

 Options for the command are:

 * `--js` : Will generate a `NAME.js` file too
 * `--extension=EXT` : Will generate a `_NAME.EXT` instead of `_NAME.html.erb`
+* `--template_path=PATH` : The directory to use as template (uses `roger.project.path/lib/component_template` as default and if that doesn't exist it will use the internal template).

 #### Helper
 The `component` function is simplification of the `partial` function.
 Taking this directory structure: